ejustroboticsclub/Minesweepers_A/catkin_ws/src/robot_ekf/README.md

 ## Features

-- **State Prediction**: Predicts robot's state using odometry and IMU data.
+- **State Prediction**: Predicts the robot's state using odometry and IMU data.
 - **State Update**: Updates the state estimate with incoming sensor measurements.
 - **Message Publishing**: Publishes the estimated pose to the `/pose_combined` topic.